 (iv) PFRS 10 (Amendments), Consolidated Financial Statements, and PAS 28 (Amendments), Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associates or Joint Venture (effective date deferred indefinitely).
 The amendments to PFRS 10 require full recognition in the investor's financial statements of gains or losses arising on the sale or contribution of assets that constitute a business as defined in PFRS 3, Business Combinations, between an investor and its associate or joint venture.
 Accordingly, the partial recognition of gains or losses (i.e., to the extent of the unrelated investor's interests in an associate or joint venture) only applies to those sale of contribution of assets that do not constitute a business.
 Corresponding amendments have been made to PAS 28 to reflect these changes.
-In addition, PAS 28 has been amended to clarify that when determining whether assets that are sold or contribution of those assets is part of multiple arrangements that should be accounted for as a single transaction.
+In addition, PAS 28 has been amended to clarify that when determining whether assets that are sold or contributed constitute a business, an entity shall consider whether the sale or contribution of those assets is part of multiple arrangements that should be accounted for as a single transaction.